flare-foundation/go-songbird/README.md

 ### Launching Flare locally

 In order to run a local network, the validator set needs to be defined locally.
-This can be done by setting the path to a validator set in a environment variable.
+This can be done by setting the validator set in a environment variable.

 You can use `./scripts/launch_localnet.sh` as an easy way to spin up a 5-node local network.
 All funds are controlled by the private key under `/.scripts/keys/6b0dd034a2fd67b932f10e3dba1d2bbd39348695.json`.